This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may

 What do I need to know about endometrial ablation?

-Endometrial ablation is a procedure to destroy the endometrium (lining of your uterus).
+Endometrial ablation is a procedure to remove the endometrium (lining of your uterus).
 You may need this procedure if you have heavy or abnormal vaginal bleeding.

 How do I prepare for the procedure?

 Your healthcare provider will talk to you about how to prepare for the procedure.
 You may be told not to eat or drink anything after midnight on the day of your procedure.
 You will also be told what medicines to take or not take on the day of your procedure.
 You may need someone to drive you home after the procedure and stay with you to make sure you are okay.

 What will happen during the procedure?